 The government announced in early 2014 that GCSE’s and A-levels would be reformed beginning with English and Maths GCSE.

-- they will be more demanding
+- they are more demanding

 Further information can be found by searching “gcse and a-level reform’ at www.gov.uk or typing the following address into your search browser; www.gov.uk/government/uploads/system/uploads/attachment_data/file/465873/your_qualification_our_regulation.pdf